-C) A substantial permanent increase in

-ambient noise levels in the project \boxtimes
+c) A substantial permanent increase in ambient noise levels in the project \boxtimes

 vicinity above levels existing without

 the project?

-The project would result in a 0.9 dBA CNEL increase from traffic noise over the existing condition along Logan Avenue and 26th Avenue.
-Additionally, food service would generate the highest noise amongst the project commercial component, at approximately 55 dBA, and the commercial component of the project would include noise reducing measures.
-Additionally, commercial operations would be required to comply with sound level limit in the San Diego Municipal Code (Division 4- Sound Level Limits and Division 5- Noise Abatement Control).
+The project would result in a 1.56 dBA CNEL increase from traffic noise over the existing condition.
+The project would be required to comply with sound level limit in the San Diego Municipal Code (Division 4- Sound Level Limits and Division 5- Noise Abatement Control).
 The project would not introduce a new land use, or significantly increase the intensity of the allowed land use.
-Post-construction noise levels and traffic would not substantially increase as compared to the existing residential use.
+Postconstruction noise levels and traffic would not substantially increase as compared to the existing residential use.
 Therefore, no substantial permanent increase in ambient noise levels is anticipated.
 A less than significant impact would occur.

-d) A substantial temporary or periodic

-increase in ambient noise levels in the \square

-project vicinity above existing without
+d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above existing without \boxtimes the project?

-the project?

-As discussed in Section XII(a), construction activities would include demolition, grading, building construction, paving, architectural coating, and associated parking lot and landscaping.
-Construction activities are anticipated to occur over a six-month period.
-The type of equipment utilized was based on defaults in CalEEMod to model construction noise.
-Construction noise could be as high as 86 A-weighted decibels average sound level [dB(A) L{eq}] at the nearest adjacent property, which includes residential uses.
-Noise reducing measures would be required during project construction in order to reduce construction noise levels to below 75 dB(A) L{eq}.
+As discussed in Section XII (a), construction activities would include site preparation, grading, building construction, paving, architectural coating, and associated parking lot and landscaping.
+The type of equipment utilized was based on defaults in CalEEMod to model construction noise for small infill projects.
+Construction noise could be as high as 80.4 A-weighted decibels average sound level [dB(A) L{eq}] at the nearest adjacent property, which includes residential uses.
+Therefore, noise reducing mitigation measures would be required during project construction in order to reduce construction noise levels to below 75 dB(A) L{eq}.